onehashai/onehash-cal/packages/app-store/skiff/DESCRIPTION.md

 {DESCRIPTION}

 Skiff is a privacy-first, end-to-end encrypted workspace with Mail, Pages, Drive, and Calendar applications.
-Skiff Calendar integrates with Cal.com, enabling you to schedule appointments, organize events, and use your preferred video conferencing product.
+Skiff Calendar integrates with OneHash, enabling you to schedule appointments, organize events, and use your preferred video conferencing product.

 ## Features